 On June 10, 2020, the Los Rios Board of Trustees adopted its 2020-21 budget.
 With significant uncertainty about what funding we expect to receive as a result of the COVID-19 crisis, the board adopted a budget that allows for appropriate flexibility, so that the district is prepared for any budget scenario.
 View the 2020-2021 Budget Presentation.

-We will continue to work closely with our labor partners on all budget planning and will provide more updates as additional information is available.
+We remain committed to working closely with our labor partners on all budget planning and will provide more updates as additional information is available.

 May 18 Budget Town Hall